Health and Disability Research

 Will I still need to submit Form A or Form B for clinical trial applications?

 No, these forms have not been required by HDEC since 1 July 2012.
-Your answers to questions in the new online form will allow the HDECs to determine whether or not ACC cover will be available for participants in your study.
+Your answers to questions in the new online form will allow the HDECs to determine whether or not ACC cover may be available for participants in your study.

 Which HDEC will my application go to?